Introduction

 Authentication

-// Note: use either id or handle, not both.
+// Note: use either id or username, not both.

 let id: string|null

-const auth = await snapAuth.startAuth({ id, handle })
+const auth = await snapAuth.startAuth({ id, username })

 if (auth.ok) {